OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 Stop OpenNebula and any other related services you may have running: OneFlow, EC2, and Sunstone.
 Preferably use the system tools, like `systemctl` or `service` as `root` in order to stop the services.

+.. warning:: Make sure that every OpenNebula process is stopped.
+The output of `systemctl list-units | grep opennebula` should be empty.

 Step 4.
 Backup OpenNebula Configuration
 ================================================================================